-ampac_unmod.f This file contains all the subprograms from AMPACef_lib.f version 2.1 which have not been modified. ef_lib.f This file contains public domain math routines(from LINPACK and Level-3 BLAS) that are used in the EF algorithm. trust_unmod.f This file contains all the subprograms required to implement the TRUST algorithm that have not been amsoli.c - This script is used for interactive execution of the AMSOL program if the UNIX system utilized does not support the ASSIGN statement.
+ampac\unmod.f This file contains all the subprograms from AMPACef\lib.f version 2.1 which have not been modified.
+This file contains public domain math routines(from LINPACK and Level-3 BLAS) that are used in the EF algorithm.

+trust\unmod.f This file contains all the subprograms required to implement the TRUST algorithm that have not been modified.